Toluna-IP/tolunaintegratedpaneldocs/externalsample/api/getquotas.md

 For a Toluna-issued "PanelGUID," returns a list of Surveys and their associated Quotas in need of supply.

+{: label. label-red.}
+IMPORTANT

+All requests made must include the Partner-specific GUID ```API_AUTH_KEY```.
+Contact your Toluna representative if you have not received this

 ### Route
 ```
 GET /ExternalSample/{PanelGUID:GUID}/Quotas?includeRoutables:bool